costoffreedom/costoffreedom-book/book/collective-memory/palmyra-3d-premonition-vision-of-bassel.md

 speaking to me in English with a very rich vocabulary.
 He was only 10 years old.
 I asked him if he had learned English at his school in the Palestinian camp in Damascus.
-He smiled slyly and replied that it was through his father's computer, using a CD that he had learned English.</p>
+He smiled slyly and replied that it was through his father’s computer, using a CD that he had learned English.</p>

 <p>At 11, he had his own computer, donated by his mother for his
 birthday.
 I was expecting that he would play computer games, but I was